Lead in Drinking Water Grant

 To start the testing process, download the Water Fixture Test Application Form, fill it out and email the completed form to [email protected]

-When sampling is complete, follow the instructions to send the samples back to the lab.
+When the sampling is complete, follow the instructions to send the samples back to the lab.

 Test results may take several weeks.
 You will receive an emailed copy of all the test results and any elevated lead results will be identified on the report.
 MEIA will also receive a copy of the lab report.